This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 - The .htaccess file has become corrupted.

-To learn more about WordPress 404 error pages, go here:
+To learn more about WordPress 404 error pages, see this tutorial:

 Fix Permalinks Issue